 Human services agencies that regularly manage personally identifiable information (PII), information protected under HIPAA, and other valuable data are a prime target for cyber-attacks.
-Storing data on-premises increases your agency’s vulnerability, whereas moving it to the cloud allows for more enhanced security and privacy measures.
+Storing data on-premises can increase your agency’s vulnerability footprint, whereas moving it to the cloud allows for more specialized security and privacy measures.

-For example, Northwoods partners with Amazon Web Services (AWS) to store our customer’s data in the cloud.
-To secure these environments, we leverage dedicated provisioning, FedRAMP-compliant and HIPAA-compliant services, and all data is encrypted.
+For example, Northwoods partners with Amazon Web Services (AWS) to securely store our customer’s data in the cloud.
+We leverage the services and tools AWS provides to build and operate our solutions securely, using FedRAMP- and HIPAA-compliant services.

 Test your backups and restores.

 Ransomware.
 Hardware failure.
 Human error.
 Natural disaster.
 In any of these events, minimal turnaround time to get back online is key to avoiding any major data loss or disruption.
-Whether your systems are cloud-based or on-prem, regularly testing your backup and restore procedures is one way to ensure you can recover quickly.
+Whether your systems are cloud-based, on-prem, or a combination of both (hybrid), regularly testing your backup and restore procedures is one way to ensure you can recover quickly.

-For example, for our Traverse® customers, we take full advantage of AWS cloud services to architect a highly available and scalable modern web application experience.
+For example, for our Traverse customers, we take full advantage of AWS cloud services to architect a highly available and scalable modern web application.
 Our robust solution ensures data is stored on redundant and fault-tolerant hardware to avoid service disruptions.
-Backups are taken regularly, and we have the ability to restore quickly from multiple nationwide data centers.
+Backups are taken regularly, and we exercise our restore process frequently.